 The required sequence of courses begins with two introductory design studios, Architectural Representation: Abstraction and Perception, and the introductory lecture courses, Perceptions of Architecture.
 The introductory studios investigate space, form, scale, and traditional and experimental systems of representation, and Perceptions of Architecture develops fluency with architectural concepts.
 Together, these courses provide a foundation of material upon which the major builds.

 Architectural Design, I and II are taken in the junior or senior year.
 The two-semester design studio introduces students to more rigorous conceptual, social, and theoretical study through comprehensive design projects.
 The distribution of the elective lecture courses is designed to provide students with an exposure to a broad range of architectural history traditions.
 Senior course work includes a two-course sequence with options for those courses to be senior seminars, advanced elective design studios, or independent research.
 The curriculum requires that students complement their work in the major with related course work that serves to provide a link between architecture and other social and cultural issues.

 Courses in the major, as well as field trips and events for students, take full advantage of our location in New York City.
 The major has an active student club, Architecture Society, that supports workshops and fieldtrips for students and links students to the larger community.
 The major is designed to accommodate students who wish to study abroad in their junior year.

 Senior requirements (a portfolio and research paper from a previous architecture course) are used to award departmental honors.
 Students must have a grade point average of at least 3.6 in classes for the major.
-Normally no more than 10 percent of the graduating majors in the department each year will receive departmental honors.
+Normally no more than 10% of the graduating majors in the department each year receive departmental honors.